tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (aguenane-stat6250): The location or name of the external text file, the name for the new SAS data set, the reference that identifies the external file, and a description of the data values to be read.
 - *Question* (ldai4-stat6250): What is the difference for FILENAME and LIBNAME?
 - *Answer* (ldai4-stat6250): FILENAME statement can be used to point to external raw file; LIBNAME is used to assign a libref.
+* Question (ljiang11-stat6250): Assign a libref, we use statement LIBNAME, what is the statement for assigning a filefre?
+* Answer (ljiang11-stat6250): FILENAME.

 [Course Textbook Chapter 5, Problem 2]
-* Question (ljiang11-stat6250): Is fileref only active in the current session?
 - *Question* (jcanfield3-stat6250): Can filrefs be removed without your permission?
 - *Answer* (jcanfield3-stat6250): No since they can only be manually changed or when SAS is closed.
 - *Question* (akrishnamurthy-stat6250): What is the scope of files referenced by FILENAME statement?